Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we evaluate the empirical performance of \DCM for answering causal queries on both synthetic and real world data.
-Additional synthetic and semi-synthetic experimental evaluations are presented in Appendix~\ref{app: add exp}.
+Additional semi-synthetic experimental evaluations are presented in Appendix~\ref{app: semi}.
 For the semi-synthetic experiments, we leverage the {\em Sachs} dataset~\citep{sachs}.

 \textbf{Diffusion Model Implementation and Training.} For our implementation of the $\ep_\theta$ model in \DCM, we use a simple fully connected neural network with three hidden layers of size $[128, 256, 256]$ and SiLU activation \citep{silu}.
 We fit the model using Adam with a learning rate of 1e-4, batch size of 64, and train for 500 epochs.
-For root nodes, we do not train diffusion models and instead sample from the empirical distribution of the training data.
+Since the root nodes lack parents, the only form of counterfactual reasoning involves directly intervening on the root node, which may be done trivially.
+Therefore, for root nodes, we do not train diffusion models and instead sample from the empirical distribution of the training data.
 Additional details about the diffusion model parameters are in \Cref{app: hyperparam}.

-\textbf{Compared Approaches.} We primarily compare \DCM to two recently proposed state-of-the-art schemes VACA~\citep{vaca} and CAREFL \citep{carefl}, and a general regression model that assumes an additive noise model which we refer to as ANM.
-For VACA and CAREFL, we use the code provided by their respective authors.
+\textbf{Compared Approaches.} For a fair comparison, our evaluation centers on methodologies that allow for both interventional and counterfactual estimation.
+With this criteria, we primarily compare \DCM to two recently proposed state-of-the-art schemes VACA~\citep{vaca} and CAREFL \citep{carefl}, and a general regression model that assumes an additive noise model which we refer to as ANM.\!\footnote{{In spite of our best efforts, we were unable to run a proper comparison against the very recent approach proposed by \citet{javaloy2023causal} due to challenges in adapting their code into our settings.}} For VACA and CAREFL, we use the code provided by their respective authors.
 The ANM approach performs model selection over a variety of models, including linear and gradient boosted regressor, and we use the implementation from the popular \textit{DoWhy} causal inference package \citep{dowhy,dowhy_gcm}.
 Additional details on how ANM answers causal queries are provided in Appendix \ref{app: anm} and implementation details for VACA, CAREFL, and ANM are in \Cref{app: hyperparam}.